MicrosoftDocs/dynamics-365-customer-engagement/ce/sales/Integrate-TwilioFlex-with-CI.md

 Flex is a React project and customizations that you make to the UI are created as plugin components.

 Preparing a Node environment and setting up an empty Flex plugin are outside the scope of this documentation.
-There is an easy-to-follow guide to creating your first Flex plugin here: <https://www.twilio.com/docs/flex/quickstart/getting-started-plugin>
+Refer to [Twilio's documentation](https://www.twilio.com/docs/flex/quickstart/getting-started-plugin) for a step-by-step tutorial on creating your first Flex plugin.

-The remaining steps assume that you have followed the steps in that tutorial and created a fresh plugin that is ready for you to add your customization code for Dynamics.
+Create a fresh plugin that is ready for you to add your customization code for Dynamics.

 At this point, your plugin JS file will look like this: